John Boreham

 Sir Arthur John Boreham, KCB (30 July 1925 – 8 June 1994) was a British government statistician and the director of what was the Central Statistical Office of the United Kingdom from 1978 to 1985.
 He was knighted in 1980.

 Background

-The son of Frederick Boreham, Archdeacon of Cornwall from 1949 to 1965, he was educated at Marlborough College and Trinity College, Oxford, where he studied for a philosophy, politics and economics degree with statistics as an optional subject.
+The son of Frederick Boreham, Archdeacon of Cornwall from 1949 to 1965, Sir John Boreham was educated at Marlborough College and Trinity College, Oxford, where he studied for a philosophy, politics and economics degree with statistics as an optional subject.

 Career

 After completing his degree, Sir John Boreham had a varied and successful career in the Government Statistical Service (GSS).
 He joined the Agriculture Economic Research Institute in Oxford and shortly afterward in 1950, joined the statistics division of the Ministry of Food as a higher executive officer.
 In 1951, he joined the Ministry of Agriculture as an assistant statistician and then in 1955, he moved to the General Register Office.
 He moved to the Central Statistical Office in 1958 and returned to the General Register Office on promotion to chief statistician in 1963.
 Between 1967 and 1971, he was director of economics and statistics at the Ministry of Technology.
 In 1972, he moved from the Ministry of Technology to the Central Statistical Office as an assistant director.
 A year later, he was promoted to deputy director.
 He became director of the Central Statistical Office and head of the Government Statistical Service on 1 August 1978.